Our Funding Focus

 Essential Staffing

-Washington State is mandated to fund basic education, yet it does not fully cover essential staff and services such as educators, counselors, nurses, reading interventions, substitute teachers, electives, maintenance, and athletics.
-VSF is committed to directly funding and preserving these critical positions.
+Washington State is mandated to fund basic education, yet state funding does not fully cover essential staff and services in our schools, such as educators, counselors, nurses, reading and math intervention, substitute teachers, electives, maintenance, and athletics.
+In this complex funding climate, VSF is committed to directly funding additional staff positions that make the greatest impact in our schools.

-2024 elevated a critical gap for VSF to help bridge.
-Deep cuts in state funding for public education threatened two of Vashon Schools most valuable positions: the school nurse and middle school counselor.
+In the 2024-25 school year, we raised funds to help bridge a critical gap when deep cuts in state funding for public education threatened two of Vashon Schools most valuable positions: the school nurse and middle school counselor.
 Faced with this daunting funding gap, our community rose to the challenge.
-Through our annual GiveBig campaign in May 2024, we raised more than $88,000, covering the salaries of these staff members who are protecting students’ physical and social-emotional well-being so that they can learn and succeed.
+Through our annual GiveBig campaign in May 2024, we raised more than $88,000, covering the 2024-2025 school year salaries of these staff members who are protecting students’ physical and social-emotional well-being so that they can learn and succeed.

 Betsey Gleb, Co-President (Vashon Schools Alumni)